 Big Blue Day Camp and Sage Dining Service do not prepare or serve any foods or snacks containing tree nuts or peanuts during the summer months.
 Pingry’s Basking Ridge campus is a nut-sensitive environment.

 If your child has other allergies or dietary restrictions, we would be happy to schedule an appointment for you to speak with a representative from Sage about menus and accommodations.
+For campers with severe or multiple allergies, we may recommend that you send a nut-free packed lunch from home.
 Please contact firstname.lastname@example.org with your request.

 Drop Off & Pick Up